vh21/fuego/docs/Introduction.rst

 .. _about-fuego:

 ..
-Note: this section shared content with the project README
+Note: this section shares content with the project README
          file.
 When editing this section, als sync the content with the README file.